-From the time we’re kids, people are asking us: What do you want to do when you’re grown up?
-While hardly any of us really became actresses, athletes or ballerinas, we’re always told that we must have a career plan in order to be successful.
+From the time we’re kids, people ask us: What do you want to do when you’re grown up?
+While hardly any of us became actresses, athletes or ballerinas, we’re constantly told that we must have a career plan to succeed.

-Early in our school lives, we need to decide what specialty we want to choose, which path we want to follow.
-We’re always pushed to have a plan and most of us start seriously thinking about what they want to be already at the young age of a teenager.
+Early in our school lives, we need to decide what specialty we want to choose and which path to follow.
+We’re always pushed to have a plan, and most of us start seriously thinking about what we want to be already at the young age of a teenager.

-I considered studying law because my uncle is a judge and it seemed like a job with a great work-life-balance (at least it seems like observing him) but law seemed too dry and boring for me.
+I considered studying law because my uncle is a judge, and it seemed like a job with an outstanding work-life balance (at least it looks like observing him), but law seemed too dry and dull for me.

 As I approached my diploma, people kept asking me: what do you want to do after your studies?
 Do you want to be an interpreter?
 Do you want to be a translator?
 Don’t you think you should also study something else?

-Something more substantial, like business sciences… There are not many positions which need languages in that area where you live.
+Something more substantial, like business sciences… There are not many positions that need languages in the area where you live.
 Will you move?
-I didn’t really have a clue but I thought, I’d figure something out once I had my degree.
+I didn’t know, but I thought I’d figure something out once I had my degree.

 This is the second important factor for your successful career: Trust in your abilities and that things will work out, even if you don’t see the clear path ahead.